amberliangtesol/hw1-1-linear-regression/README.md

 ## 🙏 Acknowledgments

-Created as part of HW1-1 assignment for understanding Linear Regression implementation from scratch.
+Created as part of HW1-1 assignment for Linear Regression visualization with Streamlit.